How to Build the Virtual Cell with Artificial Intelligence: Priorities and Opportunities: Building the AIVC

 We envision an AI Virtual Cell as a comprehensive AI framework composed of several interconnected foundation models that represent dynamic biological systems at increasingly complex levels of organization---from molecules to cells, tissues, and beyond.
 Our approach has two main components: (1) a universal multi-modal multi-scale biological state representation and (2) a set of virtual instruments, which are neural networks that manipulate or decode these representations.
 While there may be other approaches to building an AIVC, we believe this approach would provide a scaffold that can be scaled in a collaborative and open way.

-A Universal Representation (UR) is an embedding produced by a multi-modal AIVC foundation model.
+We use the term \textit{Universal Representation} (UR) to refer to an embedding produced by a multi-modal AIVC foundation model.
 An embedding is a learned numerical representation of data in a continuous vector space.
 The AIVC transforms high dimensional multi-scale multi-modal biological data into embeddings that retain meaningful relationships and patterns.

 The AIVC can capture cell biology at three distinct physical scales by representing (1) molecules and their structures found within individual cells, (2) individual cells, as spatial collections of those interacting molecules and structures, and (3) how individual cells interact with one another and the non-cellular environment in a tissue.
 Each of these scales is represented by a distinct UR, building on abstractions generated by the previous layer, thus linking the different scales.